-- Rate of rise or deposition rates: - Mitigate generating excess pore pressure in the tailings body and foundation material - Mitigate elevation of phreatic surfaces - Allow for densification and benefits of desiccative drying to take place (ie natural compaction that mitigates the potential for liquefaction, or strain softening) - Allow appropriate cycling times of around 30 days that assist in the safe construction of deposit walls
+Rate of rise or deposition rates:

+- Mitigate generating excess pore pressure in the tailings body and foundation material - · Mitigate elevation of phreatic surfaces - · Allow for densification and benefits of desiccative drying to take place (ie natural compaction that mitigates the potential for liquefaction, or strain softening) - · Allow appropriate cycling times of around 30 days that assist in safe construction of deposit walls.

-- Freeboard and pond location: - The amount of available freeboard to contain/attenuate major storms on top of the TSF without spilling and prompt decanting of excess water.
+Freeboard and pond location:

+• The amount of available freeboard to contain/attenuate major storms on top of the TSF without spilling and promptly decanting excess water.
 The freeboard is designed for a 1:50-year storm plus 0.8m.
-This is verified quarterly with an accurate lidar survey of the site.
+This is verified quarterly with an accurate lidar survey of the TSF.
 The control of compliance to freeboard design ensures that beaching and freeboard generation are improved.
-Tailings are deposited so that the amount of fines near the outer perimeter of the TSF is minimised via the cyclone deposition method which allows segregation of coarse tailings from fines to take place.
+Tailings are deposited so that the amount of fines near the outer perimeter of the TSF is minimised via the cyclone-deposition method which allows segregation of coarse tailings from fines to take place.

-Regular inspections and reviews are performed on the following aspects of the TSF development and reviewed by the Engineer of Record (EoR) for any major changes or deviations from design assumptions:
+Regular inspections and reviews are performed on the following aspects of the TSF development and reviewed by the engineer of record (EoR) for any major changes or deviations from design assumptions:

-• Slurry density, temperature, evaporation, RWD water levels, piezometer levels and trends, drain flows and trends. surface-water quality, groundwater quality, update of slope stability Factor of Safety (FoS) by limit equilibrium methods, analysis of particle size distribution and tailings soil characteristics, and piezocone (CPTu) probing and interpretation.
+· Slurry density, temperature, evaporation, RWD levels, piezometer levels and trends, drain flows and trends, surfacewater quality, groundwater quality, update of slope stability factor of safety (FoS) by limit equilibrium methods, analysis of particle size distribution and tailings geotechnical characteristics, and piezocone (CPTu) probing and interpretation.